Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Fitting Methods

-where V$_i$, $f_{L,i}$, $\phi_i$ and $\tau_i$ are the AC amplitude, Larmor frequency, initial phase, and transverse spin-relaxation time for the i$^{th}$ frequency component respectively.
-Here, V$_\text{DC}(t)=V_0+V_\text{off}e^{t/T_\text{off}}$ is the DC offset containing an overall offset, V$_0$, and an exponentially decaying offset characterized by an amplitude, V$_\text{off}$, and time constant, T$_\text{off}$.
-The single-frequency fitting model includes one term in the sum (N~=~1).
-Given that the separation of the average Zeeman resonance frequencies ($f_{L,i}$) in the F~=~1 and F~=~2 manifolds is much larger than the separation between adjacent Zeeman resonance frequencies (1.4 kHz versus 36 Hz at 50 $\mu$T), we can more accurately model low spin-polarization FID signals with a double-frequency fitting model (N~=~2).
+where $V_i$, $f_{L,i}$, $\phi_i$, and $\tau_i$ are the ac amplitude, Larmor frequency, initial phase, and transverse spin-relaxation time for the \textit{i}th frequency component, respectively.
+Here, V$_\text{dc}(t)=V_0+V_\text{off}e^{t/T_\text{off}}$ is the dc offset containing an overall offset, $V_0$, and an exponentially decaying offset characterized by an amplitude, $V_\text{off}$, and time constant, $T_\text{off}$.
+The single-frequency fitting model includes one term in the sum ($N=1$).
+Given that the separation of the average Zeeman resonance frequencies $f_{L,i}$ in the $F=1$ and $F=2$ manifolds is much larger than the separation between adjacent Zeeman resonance frequencies (1.4 kHz versus 36 Hz at \SI{50}{\micro\tesla}), we can more accurately model low spin-polarization FID signals with a double-frequency fitting model ($N=2$).
 This model includes a term for each hyperfine manifold.
 Additionally, we constrain the two frequencies in the double-frequency fitting model to the average Larmor frequency of each hyperfine manifold using the Breit-Rabi formula.
-This sets the magnetic field as free parameter of the fit and prevents over-fitting.
+This sets the magnetic field as a free parameter of the fit and prevents over-fitting.